SarangHedau/The-Sparks-foundation-internship-tasks/README.md

 This Repository contains the tasks that i completed while working as an intern for sparks foundation

-Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( April 2022)
+Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( February 2023)
 Internship Type - Work from Home
 Task 1
 Prediction using Supervised ML